RhizoNymph/rhizo-embed/README.md

 # rhizo-embed

 This is a rhizomatic tool for searching for, storing, and embedding sources of all kinds within the Rhizome.
 WIP, currently just building in public and experimenting.
+Lacks Elasticsearch loading and ColBERTv2 index embedding.

 It is intended as a tool to be used within a larger project and thus has a Flask api to hit with a web app, but it also contains a gradio app for standalone use and debugging purposes.